DrLex0/MightyVariableFan/README.md

 ```
 /usr/local/bin/startpwmservices
 ```
-Before mounting the Pi in your printer, you should also configure everything else to your likings, for instance configure the WiFi connection, SSH access with public key, change the hostname, … How to do those things, is outside the scope of this guide.
+Before mounting the Pi in your printer, you should also configure everything else to your likings, for instance the WiFi connection, SSH access with public key, change the hostname, … You should also disable everything you don't need, for instance you should most likely disable the graphical X environment unless you really need it for an attached display.
+Anything that could produce an unpredictable burst of activity should be disabled to avoid interference with the beep detector.<br>
+If you are really adamant on getting the best possible performance, you could install a real-time kernel.
+However, this seems overkill from my experiences so far.<br>
+How to do those things, is outside the scope of this guide.
+There is plenty of community support available for the Raspberry Pi!

 Originally I planned to add some kind of display with buttons, or maybe a touchscreen, to be able to view and manipulate the status of the PWM controller.
 However, the only good display I found was more expensive than the Pi itself, and I realized that a smartphone or even a smartwatch also makes a fine wireless touch display, so I didn't bother.